-Quarterly reports will be examined to ensure performance gaps are stable, or trending upward, to ensure the VRFA remains reliable.
+Quarterly reports are examined to ensure performance gaps are stable, or trending upward, to ensure the VRFA remains reliable.
 Action may be necessary to address issues contributing to a widening gap.
-These reports will also be used to validate the impact of proactive steps taken to reduce gaps in performance.
+These reports are also used to validate the impact of proactive steps taken to reduce gaps in performance.